The Pre-Operative Session™ Pre-Operative Instructions for Blepharoplasty

 - Dentures, if worn, should be left in place.

-Post-Operative Instructions for Blepharoplasty
+Post-Operative Instructions for Blepharoplasty in Wilmington

 These instructions should be carefully read and followed.
 They are designed to answer the most commonly asked questions regarding post-operative care.

 - Limit your activity sharply over the first week following surgery.

 - You are encouraged to walk around the house on the day of surgery and thereafter.
 This helps to prevent blood clots from develop in the legs.
 Move/pump your legs frequently while lying down.
 This also helps in preventing blood clots from developing.